pragmagrid/pragmagrid.github.io/_posts/pragma34/2017-12-15-pragma34-callDemos.md

 This page is being updated.

-Dear PRAGMA friends,

-On behalf of the PRAGMA 34 Program Committee, we are soliciting demos for the PRAGMA 34 workshop.  <br>All PRAGMA 34 attendees are encouraged to submit abstracts to the demo session.
+On behalf of the PRAGMA 34 Program Committee, we are soliciting demos for the PRAGMA 34 workshop.
+All PRAGMA 34 attendees are encouraged to submit abstracts to the demo sessions.<br>

 <div class="border"><h2>Submission Instructions</h2></div>

 The abstract should be between 250 and 400 words and include the following
-information:
+information: <br>

  1. **Title of the demo**
  2. **Names and institutions**